 - The ability to work in a group gained from fieldwork or project.

 - An analytical approach to people and their environment, which means that geographers should also have developed an objective aptitude for management.

 Job roles and career areas you could work in

 There are a broad range of careers open to a geography graduate.
-You could seek work in the public sector or in a non-governmental organisation or charity, specialising in an area connected to housing, the environment or international development.
+You could seek work in the private or public sector or in a non-governmental organisation or charity, specialising in an area connected to housing, property, land management, the environment or international development.
 Alternatively, you could train to become a teacher, take a law conversion course, or apply for the Civil Service Fast Stream or NHS graduate scheme.

 With further qualifications or training, job roles open to you include the following:

 - exploration geologist

 - facilities manager